Perspective | The walls are closing in on Daniel Snyder, and his tone-deaf response made things worse

 Instead, Snyder’s response — after he declined repeated interview requests before the story’s publication — was obfuscation.
 He issued a statement, tweeted out by ESPN’s Adam Schefter.
 Where to begin?
-I’d say with the women who were wronged, but the only mention of them by Snyder is to question the validity of their claims.
+I would say with the women who were wronged, but the only mention of them by Snyder is to question the validity of their claims.

 The allegations in the story are more than just tawdry.
 They’re serious.
-Snyder certainly believes he confronted them head on, because in the first paragraph of his response, he says, “I take full responsibility for the culture of our organization.”
+Snyder certainly believes he confronted them head on because in the first paragraph of his response, he says, “I take full responsibility for the culture of our organization.”
 And then he distances himself from the creation of that culture.

 It’s breathtaking, really, how a boss can be accused of fostering such an environment — repeatedly, over years, by women who knew each other and who didn’t, many of whom who spoke bravely about their experiences — and essentially dismiss the accusations as either relics from the past or invalid because a particular accuser didn’t put her or his name to it.
-Never mind all the courageous people who did, people who understood — maybe even expected — retribution, yet spoke out anyway.
+Never mind all the courageous people who did, people who understood — maybe even expected — retribution yet spoke out anyway.

-But that’s how you’d react if the walls were closing in on you, which they clearly are on Snyder.
+But that’s how you would react if the walls were closing in on you, which they clearly are on Snyder.
 The strategy here is reprehensible: Make a passing reference to responsibility, then attack and deny, deny and attack, with no mention of the people who were harmed along the way.

 It’s striking that the team — Snyder’s team — issued a separate statement that included the following: “Our first concern is for the safety and security of our teammates, and we have encouraged any employees who have endured similar experiences, now or in the past, to report it immediately.”
 How difficult was that?
 It’s both logical legally and empathetic emotionally — a base human reaction.

 But that’s not what Snyder himself said, because he was too busy feeling the walls of the corner and thrashing out.
-There appears to be a two-level strategy where the owner is concerned: Say that the accusations are outdated and, thereforeinvalid; and admit to some level of detachment from the franchise, as if to say, “If I hadn’t been on my yacht, this wouldn’t have happened.”
+There appears to be a two-level strategy where the owner is concerned: Say that the accusations are outdated and, therefore, invalid, and admit to some level of detachment from the franchise, as if to say, “If I hadn’t been on my yacht, this wouldn’t have happened.”

 Both denials are abhorrent.
 Do some of the accusations go back decades?
 Absolutely, and the one that sticks out is the tale of former cheerleader Tiffany Bacon Scourby, who said Snyder asked her to go to a hotel suite with one of his closest friends at a 2004 charity event.
-Snyder’s denial carried with it not just a claim that the interaction didn’t happen, but a further dismissal that because Scourby “did not report this alleged incident to anyone at the team in 2004, during her 8 years as a cheerleader, or at any time in the past 16 years,” it must not have happened.
+Snyder’s denial carried with it not just a claim that the interaction didn’t happen but a further dismissal that because Scourby “did not report this alleged incident to anyone at the team in 2004, during her 8 years as a cheerleader, or at any time in the past 16 years,” it must not have happened.

 If Snyder believes that such an exchange didn’t happen, it’s his right to defend himself.
 But the claim of an arbitrary statute of limitations is specious at best.
 Women who endure such hostile environments can live in fear that raising objections could impact their ability to rise and thrive.
 That’s not just for cheerleaders.
 That’s for videographers and executive assistants and public relations interns and marketing executives.
-That fear was clearly part of the culture in Ashburn, so the disappointment shouldn’t be that Scourby didn’t come forward, but that the environment Snyder created made her — and others — uncomfortable to do so.
+That fear was clearly part of the culture in Ashburn, so the disappointment shouldn’t be that Scourby didn’t come forward but that the environment Snyder created made her — and others — uncomfortable to do so.

-Understand the absolute fear these women would have in sharing their experiences, because who knows how they’ll be cast by the men who are in power?
-The very men who have already demeaned them by commenting on their legs or their blouses.
+Understand the absolute fear these women would have in sharing their experiences because who knows how they will be cast by the men who are in power?
+The very men who already have demeaned them by commenting on their legs or their blouses.

 Any woman — any employee — who steps forward and says the environment was unprofessional and unacceptable should be, at bare minimum, listened to.
 Snyder’s statement indicates that won’t be the case.